PatyTheImp/Extracurricular-projects/README.md

 Little drawing app I've made.
 You can draw polygons, give them color, change background color, invert colors and delete polygons individually or all at once.

 ## HotelSA
-Hotel management I've made mostly for training CRUD and WPF.
+Hotel management app I've made mostly for training CRUD and WPF.